 Description of achilles tendinitis

 Simply defined, tendinitis is inflammation of a tendon, which is the body’s natural reaction to injury or disease, and frequently causes swelling, pain, or irritation.
 The type of Achilles tendinitis is dependant on which area of the tendon is inflamed.
+In most cases, it is a type of overuse injury and is more common in younger people.

 Causes of achilles tendinitis